liaobnb/ovs/README.rst

  to other environments.
 The current release of Open vSwitch supports the following features:

--标准的 802.1Q VLAN模型，包含trunk和接入ports `什么是VLAN <study/802.1Q-VLAN.md>`__.
-- Standard 802.1Q VLAN model with trunk and access ports
+- Standard 802.1Q VLAN model with trunk and access ports `trunk与access <study/802.1Q-VLAN.md>`__.
-- NIC bonding with or without LACP on upstream switch
+- NIC bonding with or without LACP on upstream switch https://www.cnblogs.com/taosim/articles/4378691.html
 - NetFlow, sFlow(R), and mirroring for increased visibility
 - QoS (Quality of Service) configuration, plus policing
 - Geneve, GRE, VXLAN, STT, and LISP tunneling